fontforge/fontforge.github.io/en-US/about/faq.md

-## Why does fontforge say "Error loading dynamic library" when trying to import an image file?
+## Why does FontForge say "Error loading dynamic library" when trying to import an image file?

 FontForge depends on certain dynamic libraries to load images.
 It does not check for the existance of these libraries until you actually try to